One of the most spectacular and sought-after species of the Rhacodactylus genus is R. leachianus.

 New Caledonian Giant Gecko Housing

-A single adult leachianus can be housed in an upright screen enclosure no smaller than 18 by 18 by 24 inches tall (larger would be even better), or a 40-gallon aquarium with a screen top.
+A single adult leachianus can be housed in an upright screen enclosure no smaller than 18 by 18 by 24 inches tall (larger would be even better), or a 40-gallon enclosure with a screen top.
 Commercially manufactured enclosures with foam backgrounds and front-opening doors work well, too.
 It is best to house giant geckos individually, unless they are a breeding pair.
 Otherwise, they can become aggressive toward each other.
 If aggression occurs, separate them immediately.

 Hatchlings and young juveniles can be housed in smaller enclosures, such as plastic shoeboxes with air holes or 1½-gallon Critter Keepers.
 They can be intimidated by enclosures that are too large.
 A simple setup is recommended, with just a small hide box or piece of cork bark, a shallow water bowl, and a small food dish.
 As juveniles grow, they can be moved to an intermediate enclosure, such as an upright screen enclosure or a 10-gallon aquarium with a screen top.